noquark/wormholes/README.md

 - **Fast**.
 Create millions of links within minute.
 - **Easy to use**.
 With unified mode, run everything except databases in a single image.
 - **Scalable**.
-With distributed mode, run multiple instances of creator, and director.
+With distributed mode, run multiple instances of creator, and redirector.
 - **Analytics**.
 Detailed Events are stored in TimescaleDB.
 Dashboard is WIP.

 ## Getting Started